Categorified cyclic operads: Categorified cyclic operads ``in nature''

 \subsection{Feynman category for anticyclic operads}

-This section is a development around Kaufmann and Ward's Feynman categories and their odd versions.
-In the spirit of categorical logic, these authors define operad-like structures as representations of a suitable classifying theory, encoded as a Feynman category, i.e., a monoidal category ${\cal F}$ endowed with some additional structure.
+This section is a development around Kaufmann and Ward's Feynman categories and their odd versions, introduced in \cite{kauf}.
+Feynman categories are monoidal categories with some additional structure, whose representations are operad-like notions.

-Our purpose is to illustrate the utility of categorified entries-only cyclic operads in proving that the Feynman category for cyclic operads admits an odd version, which is, in turn, precisely the Feynman category for anticyclic operads.
-Feynman categories for cyclic and anticyclic operads, as well as Feynman categories for various other operad-like structures and their odd versions, are introduced by Kaufmann and Ward in \cite{kauf}, together with a sketch of the underlying 2-categorical constructions.
-We revisit here the relevant definitions, in particular, that of an anticyclic operad and of an ordered presentation, which embodies a coherence condition.
-We complete the work in \cite{kauf} by proving this coherence condition in the cyclic case, as a consequence of our coherence result for categorified cyclic operads, showing in this way that the presentation of the category ${\it Cyc}$ that classifies cyclic operads can indeed be ordered.
+Our goal is to illustrate the utility of categorified entries-only cyclic operads in proving that the Feynman category for cyclic operads admits an odd version, which is, in turn, precisely the Feynman category for anticyclic operads.
+In \cite{kauf}, the authors gave a sketch of the underlying 2-categorical constructions.
+We recall here the relevant definitions, in particular, that of an anticyclic operad and of an ordered presentation.
+The latter embodies a coherence condition, which we make explicit.
+We complete the work in \cite{kauf} by proving this coherence condition in the cyclic case, as a consequence of our coherence result for categorified cyclic operads.

-\subsection{Anticyclic operads}
+\subsubsection{Anticyclic operads}